 The term bank loans bear interest at the prime rate plus 2.75% and are adjusted monthly.
-The original term of the loans range from 7 to 10 years.
-Minimum monthly payments of principal and interest under the terms of the loans are \$48,048 and are collateralized by equipment, a secured interest in the personal residence of the founding stockholder and CEO, an unconditional personal guarantee by the founding stockholder and CEO and a \$200,000 certificate of deposit.
-In August 2016, the Company paid in full one of the three term loans.
+The original term of the loans range from 7-10 years.
+Minimum monthly payments of principal and interest under the terms of the loans are \$62,654 and are collateralized by equipment, a secured interest in the personal residence of the founding stockholder and CEO, an unconditional personal guarantee by the founding stockholder and CEO and a \$200,000 certificate of deposit.
 The Company maintains a life insurance policy on its founding stockholder and CEO in which the bank is the primary beneficiary.
 The loans contain certain non-financial covenants.

-The equipment loans bear interest at rates ranging from 12% to 16% with the original term of the loans ranging from 1 to 5 years.
-Minimum monthly payments of principal and interest under the equipment loans are \$19,379 and are collateralized by the related equipment purchased and an unconditional personal guarantee by the founding stockholder and CEO.
+The equipment loans bear interest at rates ranging from 11%-18% with the original term of the loans ranging from 1-5 years.
+Minimum monthly payments of principal and interest under the equipment loans are \$26,539 and are collateralized by the related equipment purchased and an unconditional personal guarantee by the founding stockholder and CEO.

-Interest expense on the above loans for the years ended September 30, 2016 and 2015 was \$230,824 and \$287,280, respectively.
+Interest expense on the above loans for the years ended September 30, 2014 and 2015 was \$276,496 and \$287,280, respectively.

-Future maturities of debt at September 30, 2016 are as follows:
+Future maturities of debt at September 30, 2015 are as follows: